wlcm-tech/dev-tools/README.md

 ## [.editorconfig](.editorconfig)

 An [EditorConfig](https://editorconfig.org/) config file for our tech-stack.
-This config helps to maintain the consistency of the codestyle across our codebase while having out-of-box support for most popular IDEs like IntelliJ, VSCode, VIM, etc and requires almost no setup on the client-side.
+This config helps to maintain the consistency of the code-style across our codebase while having out-of-box support for most popular IDEs like IntelliJ, VSCode, VIM, etc., and requires almost no setup on the client-side.

 Apart from default editorconfig properties this file also contains IDE-specific configs, which simplify usage of the configuration with a given IDE, like IntelliJ.

+### Usage

+Simply copy the file to the root of the project.
+The [supported IDE](https://editorconfig.org/#pre-installed) should pick it up and start using the configuration automatically.

+> [!NOTE]
+> Might need to check that you have the editorconfig plugin enabled in your IDE.

 ## [wlcmtech_checks.xml](wlcmtech_checks.xml)